SPRINGPEACHVINH/DataSecurityPlatform/README.md

 - **Log Management**: Tracks activities such as file uploads, user modifications (capturing the usernames who made changes), and file downloads.
 - **Search and Scan**: Scans cloud storage repositories to identify files containing sensitive information.
-- **Server Scan**: Scans Windows and Linux servers to detect files that may contain sensitive data.
+- **Server Scan**: Scans Windows servers to detect files that may contain sensitive data.

 The goal of this platform is to enhance visibility, monitoring, and security of data assets across hybrid cloud environments.